MicrosoftDocs/win32/desktop-src/WmiCoreProv/wmievent.md

 ---
-Description: The WMIEvent class is a base class from which all WMI event classes are derived. ms.assetid: 0393d3fc-7566-4eda-940e-248d622a903a
+description: The WMIEvent class is a base class from which all WMI event classes are derived. ms.assetid: 0393d3fc-7566-4eda-940e-248d622a903a
 title: WMIEvent class
 ms.topic: reference